-The different components of the course are assignments, one mid-term exam, and one final exam.
-Assignments will be handed in class, where the number of assignments will depend on the pace of lectures.
+The different components of the course are assignments and one final exam.
+There will be at least 6 assignments, where the number of assignments will depend on the pace of lectures.
 Every assignment will have its own due date and no late assignments will be graded.
 When solving assignments, students are allowed to discuss with each other, however, the solution should be ones own.
 No forms of cheating or copying will be accepted (see the section on Academic Integrity).
-Exams will be in class as per the below schedule
+The date for the final exam will be announced at least a week ahead and it can be either a take home project or an in class presentation.
+Details will be announced well in advance.